Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Methods

+where $m_i$ is the magnitude of the main shock, to be considered above a specific threshold $m_t$, $G$ and $H$ are fitting parameters and $t-t_i$ is the time since the mainshock, in days.
+The results for conditioning on this computation are presented in Supplementary Table \ref{tab:mean_ll_helm_conditioning}.
+Here, we fit appropriate parameters ($ \left( m_t, G, H, m_{min} \right)$) for each catalog.
+We find that the original parameters suggested in Helmstetter et .~al.~2006\cite{helmstetter_comparison_2006} are the best fit for the Hauksson catalog of Southern California.
+For the New Zealand and Japan data sets, we find that different sets of parameters may fit at different times, likely due to the large geographical areas covered by these catalogs.
+Supplementary Table \ref{tab:mean_ll_helm_conditioning} presents the results for the best-fitting parameters for each catalog, including all relevant parameter sets for New Zealand and Japan.

+\textit{Shifted Helmstetter formula} follows the same computational procedure as the original Helmstetter formula, with an additional shift applied to the final result to introduce a more conservative margin.

-\subparagraph{Spatial incompleteness} Spatial incompleteness is calculated for a grid of coordinates, spaced by $\theta^\circ$ degrees, covering the relevant region. $\theta$ is set to 0.1 for Southern California and 0.5 for New Zealand and Japan data sets.
+\textit{\textbf{Spatial incompleteness}} Spatial incompleteness is calculated for a grid of coordinates, spaced by $\theta^\circ$ degrees, covering the relevant region. $\theta$ is set to 0.1 for Southern California and 0.5 for New Zealand and Japan data sets.
 Calculation is done using train set's events.
 The value per point is calculated using the maximal curvature method\cite{wiemer_minimum_2000}, over the nearest, at least 100 events, with a minimal radius of $\theta^\circ$.
 In cases where the the nearest 100 events span over a radius of $2^\circ$ the data point is considered invalid.
 Events from the test set are divided into bins of $\theta^\circ$ centered around the point for which $m_c(x,y)$ was computed.
 Events are assigned with the $m_c$ value of their bin.
+The resulting spatial completeness is presented in Supplementary Fig.~\ref{fig:mc_maps}.